 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100S and Olympus OM-D E-M1 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X100S does not offer wifi capability.
+In contrast, the X100S does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the X100S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the X100S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100S has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X100S was succeeded by the Fujifilm X100T.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.